-- Take your tamoxifen tablets as prescribed once daily at the same time every day.
+- Take your anastrozole tablets as prescribed once daily at the same time every day.
 You may take your medication before or during your meal with a large glass of water or juice.
 If you have difficulty tolerating it, for example if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, you may take it when you remember but do not double the next dose.
-However, try to take your pills at the same time every day and the same way (either with or without food).
+Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if it has been less than 12 hours since the missed dose but do not double your next dose.
+However, try to take your pills at the same time every day and in the same way (either with or without food).